RalucaNicola/get-started-arcgis-js-api/README.md

 ## Step 4 - some more styling

 In this step we're going to change the basemap and make the background color transparent.
+In the end we will also add a title and labels for our locations.

 ### Add a vector tile layer basemap